tianyilt/TextCenGen_Background_Adapt/readme.md

 ## Roadmap
-- [ ] 📱 Support for arbitrary resolution mobile devices
+- [ ] 📱 Support for arbitrary resolution for mobile devices.
-- [ ] 🤗 Add Hugging Face Space integration
+- [ ] 🤗 Add Hugging Face Space integration.
-- [ ] 🚀 Extend to mmDiT architecture models like Flux and other generative models
+- [ ] 🚀 Extend to mmDiT architecture models like Flux and other generative models.
 - [ ] 📱 A quick start guide.

 ## Demos